Enhancing deep neural networks with morphological information

 In the LSTM baseline model, the words of the input sequence are embedded using pre-trained $300$-dimensional fastText embeddings.
 As the representation of the whole sequence, we take the output of the last hidden state, which then passes through the linear layer to obtain the prediction scores.
 In the BERT baseline model, we take the sequence classification approach suggested by the authors of BERT.
 The input sequence is prepended with the special [CLS] token and passed through BERT.
 The sequence representation corresponds to the output of the last BERT hidden layer for the [CLS] token, which is passed through a linear layer to obtain the prediction scores.

-As in other tasks, we augment the baseline models with POS tag and universal feature embeddings.
-We obtain the embeddings for each token separately from UDPipe models \citep{udpipe2017}.
-The reason for not using Stanza in this set of experiments is that we started experimenting before its release.
-Additional testing with Stanza did not show a difference in performance, so we stayed with the UDPipe models for this set of experiments.
+We augment the baseline models with POS tags and universal feature embeddings, as in other tasks.
+We obtain the tags for each token separately using the Stanza system \citep{qi2020stanza}.
 We combine the obtained embeddings using three different pooling mechanisms: mean, weighted combination, or LSTM pooling.
-Given the POS tag or universal feature embeddings, the mean pooling outputs the mean of all token embeddings; the weighted pooling outputs the weighted combination of token embeddings, and the LSTM pooling outputs the last hidden state obtained by passing the sequence of embeddings through the LSTM network.
+Given the POS tag or universal feature embeddings, the mean pooling outputs the mean of all token embeddings.
+The weighted pooling outputs the weighted combination of token embeddings, and the LSTM pooling outputs the last hidden state obtained by passing the sequence of embeddings through the LSTM network.
 Both the embedding sizes and the type of pooling are treated as tunable hyperparameters.
-The coefficients of the weighted combination are learned by projecting the sequence embeddings into a sequence of independent dimension values which are normalized with the softmax.
-This compresses the embedding sequence, establishes its fixed length, and allows for different morphological properties to have a different impact in the sequence representation.
+The coefficients of the weighted combination are learned by projecting the sequence embeddings into a sequence of independent dimension values, which are normalized with the softmax.
+This compresses the embedding sequence, establishes its fixed length, and allows different morphological properties to have a different impact on the sequence representation.
 This approach tests the contextual encoding of morphological properties.
-For example, adjectives might be assigned a higher weight than other POS tags due to their higher emotional contents that often indicates insults.
+For example, we might learn that the adjectives are assigned a higher weight than other POS tags due to their higher emotional contents that often indicates insults.